marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-Codes of conduct, certifications and compliance (3:23 )
+Codes of conduct, certifications and compliance

-    Start
+  -
+  -

-    116. Important steps to compliance (4:47 )
+Important steps to compliance

-    Start
+  -
+  -

-    117. Choosing a hosting provider (2:24 )
+Choosing a hosting provider

-    Start
+  -
+  -

-    118. What businesses need to do (1:45 )
+What businesses need to do (1:45 )

     Start
     119. Software and CSPs to consider - part 1 (7:32 )